 - Discuss with women the importance of remaining hydrated, but also the potential dangers related to fluid overload during labour.
-Advise women to drink naturally and comfortably to thirst. - Midwives should have an awareness of a normal safe oral fluid intake during labour and birth which should not exceed approximately 2500 Millilitres (mls) in a 24-hour period. - Documentation of urine voids and urinalysis should be recorded in line with the AWCPNL. - There is not enough evidence of effects of hyponatremia in women without additional care needs to recommend intrapartum fluid balance measurement. - Midwives should be aware of the signs and symptoms of hyponatraemia in women which include: - Nausea/vomiting - Headache/ Confusion or fatique - Low blood pressure - Muscle weakness/twitching or cramps - Restlessness or bad temper - Seizure - Midwives should be aware that water freely crosses the placenta, thus neonatal hyponatraemia may co-exist.
+Advise women to drink naturally and comfortably to thirst. - Midwives should have an awareness of a normal safe oral fluid intake during labour and birth. - Documentation of urine voids and urinalysis should be recorded in line with the AWCPNL.
+Cardiff & Vale variation - document on fluid balance chart. - Midwives should be aware of the signs and symptoms of hyponatraemia in women which include: - Nausea/vomiting - Headache/ Confusion or fatigue - Low blood pressure - Muscle weakness/twitching or cramps - Restlessness or bad temper - Seizure - Midwives should be aware that water freely crosses the placenta, thus neonatal hyponatraemia may co-exist.
 Signs and symptoms of hyponatraemia in the neonate include seizures similar to those caused by hypoxic ischaemic encephalopathy (HIE).

-- Where symptoms are suggestive of hyponatraemia, women/neonates should be transferred for emergency obstetric/neonatal care. - 7.4.5 Blood loss measurement during labour and birth (Also See All Wales Post-Partum Haemorrhage Guideline37).
+Where symptoms are suggestive of hyponatraemia, women/neonates should be transferred for emergency obstetric/neonatal care.

+7.4.5 Blood loss measurement during labour and birth (Also See All Wales Post-Partum Haemorrhage Guideline37).